 - Identify the effect of a story by the amount of belief change it induces in an audience, determine the threshold of significance for various audiences, and use the amount and type of learning for each story to predict the degree to which it could be an actionable story or not.

+This course is designed for professionals who use data in their daily lives and for professionals looking to become more effective data communicators.
 Being able to effectively communicate, or tell stories, about data is a key skill for:

 - Communication professionals